sylefeb/Silixel/README.md

 This synthesizes a design and generate the output in [`build`](./build).
 There are several designs, see [`designs`](./designs).

-After running `silixel` you should see this:
+After running `./build/src/silixel` you should see this:

 <p align="center"><img src="silice_vga_test.gif"></p>